justeattakeaway/fozzie-components/packages/f-header/README.md

     `showDeliveryEnquiry` - Boolean property with `false` as a default value, defines if it is necessary to show the "Deliver with Just Eat" link in the header.

-    `justLog` - Function passed in for logging errors with the `setUserInfo` method.
+    `justLog` - Function passed in for logging errors with the `fetchUserInfo` method.
 It has empty function as a default value

 ## Documentation to be completed once module is in stable state.